capstone-projects-2024-fall/aldwairi-projects-skribble/README.md

 Skribble is a journaling app geared towards kids aged 6-12, with the goal of establishing self-care habits and an open inner dialogue at a young age to counteract the negative impact of social media on youth.

 ## Features
+- Create an account using email, password, and birthday (under 13 requires parent email).
+- Log in with previously created account.
 - Buy clothing items for avatar in the Store.
 - Change clothing items for avatar in the Closet; view avatar with selected clothing in closet and homepage.
 - Create and delete journal entries in Journal.